 Listing 7-2: Assigns derived and fixed constants, site_selector.py, Part 2

 Start by unpacking the height and width of the image using the shape attribute .
-OpenCV stores images as NumPy ndarrays, and shape is a tuple of the number of rows, columns, and channels.
+OpenCV stores images as NumPy ndarrays, which are n-dimensional arrays—or tables—of elements of the same type.
+For an image array, shape is a tuple of the number of rows, columns, and channels.
 Height represents the number of pixel rows in the image, and width represents the number of pixel columns in the image.
 Channels represent the number of components used to represent each pixel (such as red, green, and blue).
 For grayscale images with one channel, shape is just a tuple of the area’s height and width.

 To convert the rectangle dimensions from kilometers to pixels, you need to know how many pixels there are per kilometer.
 So, divide the image width by the circumference to get the pixels per kilometer at the equator .
 Then convert width and height into pixels.
 You’ll use these to derive values for index slicing later, so make sure they are integers by using int().
 The value of these constants should now be 32 and 16, respectively.